-There were two fatalities directly related to football during the 2018 football season: both fatalities were in high school football (Table I).
-There were no direct fatalities reported in college/university, middle school, organized youth or professional/semi-professional football.
+There were three fatalities directly related to football during the 2019 football season: two fatalities were in high school football and one was in middle school (Table I).
+There were no direct fatalities reported in college/university, organized youth or professional/semi-professional football.

-For the approximately 4,200,000 participants in 2018, the rate of direct fatalities was 0.048 per 100,000 participants (95% confidence interval: 0.001 to 0.114).
-The rate of direct Annual Football Survey 2018 fatalities in 2018 for high school (grades 9-12) was 0.18 per 100,000 participants (95% CI: 0.00 to 0.43) (Table III).
+For the approximately 4,200,000 participants in 2019, the rate of direct fatalities was 0.07 per 100,000 participants (95% confidence interval: 0.001 to 0.152).
+The rate of direct fatalities in Annual Football Survey 2019

+2019 for high school (grades 9-12) was 0.18 per 100,000 participants (95% CI: 0.00 to 0.43) (Table III).

-Both direct fatalities in 2018 occurred during competition in regularly scheduled games.
+All direct fatalities in 2019 occurred during competition in regularly scheduled games.
 The football activities attributed to the direct fatalities were tackling and unknown (Table V).
-Of the direct fatalities, one injury occurred to the brain and one injury occurred to the cervical spine (Table V).
+Of the direct fatalities, all were brain injuries (subdural/epidural hematoma, hemorrhage/bleed, and AVM) (Table V).